Ceasar/ceasar.github.com/_posts/2012-02-15-your-resume-powered-by-github-and-twitter-bootstrap.md

 Conclusion
 ----------
 I hope that was useful.
-May you now see editing your resume as a source of pleasure instead of just another chore.
+If you need any ideas for how to layout yours, feel free to borrow code from [mine](http://ceasar.github.com/resume/).